-26. when loading win98 system hangs after when we click continue on first setup screen and the progress bar goes to 100%:-
+26. when loading win98 system hangs after when we click continue on the first setup screen, and the progress bar goes to 100%:-

-(i) Remove floppy disk from floppy drive or disabled the floppy drive from CMOS setup.
+(i) Remove the floppy disk from the floppy drive or disabled the floppy drive from CMOS setup.

-(i) Check headphone cable that it is connected at proper port in sound card.
+(i) Check headphone cable that it is connected at the proper port in sound card.

 (iii) Check headphone on another system.

-28. if colors are not proper on monitor or magnetic field build up due to keep speakers or any magnetic media near monitor:-
+28. if colors are not proper on a monitor or magnetic field build-up due to keep speakers or any magnetic media near monitor:-

-(i) Click on menu options on monitor where color settings are adjust and click on degauss to remove the magnetic field.
+(i) Click on menu options on the monitor where color settings are adjusted and click on degauss to remove the magnetic field.